Oumarou-Bola/COVID-19-Making-Decision/README.md

 ## Objective

-Our goal in this project is to advise Italian policymakers on the optimal timeline for interventions to prevent hospital overcrowding, protect citizens by curbing the virus’s spread at the right time, and reduce public health costs for the government.
+Our goal in this project is to advise Italian policymakers on the optimal timeline for interventions to prevent hospital overcrowding, protect citizens by curbing down the virus’s spread at the right time, and reduce public health costs for the government.

 ## Research Question
 How does implementation of non-pharmaceutical interventions on days 5, 10, 30, and 50 after the first detected case of SARS-CoV-2 in Italy affect ICU bed occupancy?